top of page

 Apply to join an expedition

 Anyone based at a UK research institution who is interested in participating in any expedition is encouraged to complete an application.
-The most up to date Expedition Schedule is available on the IODP website; cruise dates may be subject to modification.
-Additional information about all expeditions can be found on the IODP and ECORD websites.
-Participation in an expedition as a science party member gives each scientist exclusive access to the samples and data produced by the expedition, within the moratorium period.
+The most up to date Expedition Schedule is available on the IODP3 website; dates may be subject to modification.
+Additional information about all expeditions can be found on the IODP3 and ECORD websites.
+Participation in an expedition as a science team member gives each scientist exclusive access to the samples and data produced by the expedition, within the moratorium period.
 UK-IODP provides funding for UK scientists to cover participation costs and to support research to be carried out during the moratorium period directly post-cruise.

-UK scientists must submit their applications to the ECORD Science Support Advisory Committee (ESSAC) and must also send copies of their application to the UK IODP Programme Manager and UK ESSAC Representative.
+UK scientists must submit their applications via the IODP3 Gateway and must also send copies of their application to the UK-IODP Programme Manager and UK ESSAC Representative.
 Guidelines and application forms can be found on the ECORD website here.
 Staffing decisions are made in consultation with co-chief scientists and the implementing organisations (Science Operators).
 Final staffing authority lies with the respective platform Science Operator.
-Successful UK applicants should notify the Programme Manager and Knowledge Exchange Coordinator at the earliest opportunity, that they have been offered, and have accepted, a berth on an IODP expedition.
+Successful UK applicants should notify the Programme Manager and Knowledge Exchange Coordinator at the earliest opportunity, that they have been offered, and have accepted, a berth on an IODP3 expedition.
 UK participants must also submit a Moratorium Award application three months before sailing.

 Join an Expedition